My Own Worst Enemy (song): Commercial performance

 On February 27, 1999, "My Own Worst Enemy" reached number 17 on the US Billboard Modern Rock Tracks chart.
 On April 10, the song topped the chart.
 On May 29, the song peaked at number six on the Billboard Mainstream Rock Tracks chart.
 The song later achieved mainstream success; on July 3, it peaked at number 51 on the Billboard Hot 100 chart, staying on the listing for 20 weeks.
 On July 17, "My Own Worst Enemy" peaked at number 31 on the Billboard Mainstream Top 40 chart.
 On August 21, the song peaked at number 30 on the Billboard Adult Top 40 chart, spending 26 weeks there.
 The song received the Modern Rock Track of the Year award at the 1999 Billboard Music Awards.
 The song topped the year-end Modern Rock Tracks chart and appeared at number 18 on the year-end Mainstream Rock Tracks chart.
 Lit was number four on the year-end Hot Modern Rock Artists chart.
 In late 2023, for the 35th anniversary of the Alternative Airplay chart, Billboard ranked "My Own Worst Enemy" as the 21st-most-successful song in the chart's history.

-Music video

-The song's music video was filmed by Gavin Bowden at Java Lanes bowling alley in Long Beach, California.